Monster's Ball: Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 142 reviews, with an average rating of 7.3/10.
 The site's critical consensus states, "Somber and thought provoking, Monster's Ball has great performances all around."
 Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film four stars and rated it as the best film of 2001, stating that it "has the complexity of great fiction".
 Ebert also praised the performances of Berry and Thornton, saying, "[Thornton] and [Berry] star as Hank and Leticia, in two performances that are so powerful because they observe the specific natures of these two characters, and avoid the pitfalls of racial cliches.
 What a shock to find these two characters freed from the conventions of political correctness, and allowed to be who they are: weak, flawed, needful, with good hearts tested by lifetimes of compromise."
 Of the screenplay, Ebert wrote, "The screenplay by [Addica] and [Rokos] is subtle and observant; one is reminded of short fiction by Andre Dubus, William Trevor, Eudora Welty, Raymond Carver.
 It specifically does not tell "their" story, but focuses on two separate lives.
 The characters are given equal weight, and have individual story arcs, which do not intersect but simply, inevitably, meet."

-Ben Falk of BBC.com spoke highly of Berry and Thornton's performances, writing, "This is by far Berry's best-ever performance and Thornton reminds us that there are few, if any, leading men who can convey sadness and hope almost simultaneously in just one minimal glance."
+Ben Falk of BBC.com spoke highly of Berry's and Thornton's performances, writing, "This is by far Berry's best-ever performance and Thornton reminds us that there are few, if any, leading men who can convey sadness and hope almost simultaneously in just one minimal glance."